oriuminc/vagrant-ariadne/README.md

 ## How It Works

-Vagrant uses Virtualbox to boot a stripped-down VM image, and then uses the Chef configuration management tool (one of the few components installed on the VM initially) to bring that blank slate into a fully configured state.
+Vagrant uses Virtualbox to boot a stripped-down virtual machine image, and then uses the Chef configuration management tool (one of the few components installed on the VM initially) to bring that blank slate into a fully configured state.

-The VM will be configured identically whether installed on Mac or Linux.
-(Theoretically, Vagrant supports Windows as well, although Ariadne is untested in this respect.)
+The guest virtual machine is configured identically, regardless of the host computer's operating system and configuration.

 ## Requirements